saiaku-gaming/valhalla-game.se/src/about.md

 <img class="full" src="/images/challenges1.png" />

-Jump straight into the action beginning with campaigns and unravel what's currently going on in the world of the aesirs.
-No need for grind or arbitrary level requirements; if you and you're party are good enough you will be able to progress.
+Jump straight into the action beginning with campaigns and unravel what's currently going on in the world of the æsirs.
+No need for grind or arbitrary level requirements; if you and your party are skilled enough you will be able to progress.
 However, specializing your roles will be beneficial.

 ##Character Progression
 In order to spice things up in Valhall the gods lend out gifts, empowering the fallen vikings in certain ways.
 However, a person can only get so strong before the gods refuse to give him more power, unless he's willing to also bear some curses that is.
 The idea is that characters never become strictly better, they become more specialized.